PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Experiments and Analysis

-For Vicuna-13b, we use the default version from \newcite{chiang2023}.
-For all other API-based LLM models, we use specific versions of each. -- we use \texttt{GPT-4-0613}, \texttt{GPT-3.5-turbo-0613}, \texttt{Claude-1}, and \texttt{PaLM-2} for GPT-4, GPT-3.5, Claude, and Bard respectively.
+For Vicuna-13b, we use the default version from \citet{chiang2023}.
+For all other API-based LLM models, we use specific versions of each, i.e., \texttt{GPT-4-0613}, \texttt{GPT-3.5-turbo-0613}, \texttt{Claude-1}, and \texttt{Text-Bison@001} for GPT-4, GPT-3.5, Claude, and PaLM-2 respectively.
 For more details, please refer to appendix \ref{sec:llm_details}.

-Besides experiments on PR and PD respectively (Section~\ref{sec:pr_results} and Section \ref{sec:pd_results}), we also compare PR and PD in an experiment of judging answer qualities of GPT-3.5 v.s.
-Vicuna-13b (Table~\ref{tab:pd_vicuna_accuracy}).
+For discussions in the PD method, we set the maximum number of turns as 4.
+Based on our experiments, most discussions reach mutual agreements at turn 4.
+Moreover, the default temperature for all models is 0.2.